 Comfort Zone?
 What’s That?

-As it turned out, I spent very little time coding – but besides and other stuff I managed to dabble a bit in and Go to get an updated feel for either language.
+As it turned out, I spent very little time coding – but besides yesterday’s hack and other Python stuff I managed to dabble a bit in Clojure and Go to get an updated feel for either language.
 We have a little benchmark game going on at the office, so I sumbitted and tweaked entries for those (spoiler: Go wasn’t suited for that specific task).

 I’ll be writing about that as well (I’ve already made up my mind as to what role either language will play in my near future), but what bears noting is that I’ve dipped into both communities and gathered enough reading material to last me at least a couple of months, some of which I’ve been skimming in the evenings interspersed with my (as usual, pretty intensive) book reading.